The Ibex 35 plummets almost 2% while Pharmamar dodges the falls

 Regarding the banking sector of the Ibex 35, BlackRock has once again exceeded the 3% barrier in Bankinter’s capital, by increasing its participation from 2.9% to 3.021%.
 The manager controls 25.74 million titles indirectly through shares and 1.4 million voting rights through financial instruments.
 In total, there are 27.15 million titles that, at the current market price (4.34 euros), have a value of more than 117.83 million euros.

-Covalis Capital, a fund headquartered in London and active in the Cayman Islands, has emerged a stake of more than 3% in Sacyr’s capital valued at almost 40 million euros.
+Covalis Capital, a fund with headquarters in London and activity in the Cayman Islands, has emerged a stake of more than 3% in the capital of Sacyr valued at almost 40 million euros.

 For its part, MásMóvil has lowered this Friday from 11.17 euros to 11 euros per share the price of the Public Acquisition Offer (OPA) launched on Euskaltel after the distribution of dividend by the Basque operator, as notified to the Commission National Stock Market.